Disclaimer: This content is for informational purposes only. Please consult a licensed cosmetologist before undergoing major chemical hair processes.

 Yes!
 It has become quite popular to embrace early gray hairs or color your hair gray, even in your 30s.
 You can rock gray hair at any age with multiple shades and various cuts.

-A complete transition depends on your genetics, water, and hair quality.
+A complete transition depends on your genetic hair growth rate and your desired final hairstyle length.
 For some, it can take six months, but for others, it can take years.
-The best way to speed up the transition is to allow the gray to grow, add highlights or lowlights, and get a shorter cut.